 A View from the Watchtower: ARM - From Architecture to Platform

 For decades, ARM played a remarkably consistent role in the semiconductor ecosystem.
 It was the foundation.
 The architecture.
 The gravitational center (the "blueprint" to reference James Ashton's seminal work) behind modern compute.
 This week, that changed.
-ARM didn’t just launch a new CPU.
+ARM didn’t just launch a new CPU, it crossed a line.
 With the introduction of its AGI-class data center CPU and its continued push into full-stack compute platforms, ARM is signaling something much bigger than a product cycle.
 It is moving from being the architecture inside the system to helping define the system itself.
 And from the AI TechSales Watchtower, that move points directly at where the semiconductor industry is heading next.

 On the surface, the story is simple: ARM launched a new CPU targeting AI infrastructure.
 But the deeper signal is this: AI has changed what matters in semiconductor design.
 The CPU is no longer just a general-purpose compute engine sitting in the background.
 It is becoming the orchestration layer — responsible for coordinating accelerators, managing memory movement, balancing workloads, handling security, and keeping the entire system coherent under continuous AI execution.
 That’s a fundamentally different role.
 And it reflects a broader shift we’ve been tracking for some time: The center of gravity in semiconductor design is moving from chips to systems.